Outer Coast aspires to be a two-year liberal arts college in Sitka, Alaska.

 Because there’s no ‘how-to’ book for starting a college, the group made its own: a college blueprint that envisioned every aspect of the future college and its operations, from financial aid and tuition structures to class times and accreditation.
 They established Outer Coast’s educational model on the three pillars of academics, service & labor, and self-governance.

 In 2020, we launched our first ever post-secondary program, the Outer Coast Year: a nine-month intensive for 15 high school graduates.
-After successfully completing the inaugural Year in May 2021, we are now running our fourth iteration of the Year over the course of 2023-2024.
+We have successfully operated four iterations of the Outer Coast Year.

 November 2015: Ahead of the first major strategic convening in Sitka, the whole team works late into the night (and Will and Jonathan pull an all-nighter) to complete a first draft of the college blueprint.
 Sitka Sentinel publishes a photo from the convening on the front page.